Possession of Cocaine Charges

 Cocaine has steadily gained notoriety as one of the most popular recreational and party drugs in New Jersey among teenagers, young adults and professionals alike.
 However, in an effort to curb this popularity, New Jersey has taken a very hard stance of defendants found to be in possession of coke.
 For instance, it is a third degree indictable felony offense to simply possess cocaine – no matter how small the amount.
 In fact, we have handled cases where defendants were charged with cocaine possession from residue left over on a mirror or in a baggie.
-At Proetta & Oliver, our criminal defense attorneys have literally handled thousands of criminal charges over the years including numerous cocaine cases.
+At Proetta & Oliver, our criminal defense attorneys routinely defend clients against cocaine charges.
 We represent clients arrested for cocaine throughout New Jersey including Weehawken, Secaucus, Jersey City, West New York, North Bergen, Bayonne, and Kearny.
 If you would like to discuss the details of your case and learn more about potential representation, then contact us today (201) 793-8018 for a free consultation with an experienced cocaine defense lawyer or to scheduled an appointment at our Jersey City office.

 2C:35-10 New Jersey Cocaine Possession Statute